SoftCircuits/JavaScriptFormatter/README.md

 ## Usage

-To use the library, declare an instance of the `JavaScriptFormatter` class and call the `Format()` method.
+To format a JavaScript string, declare an instance of the `JavaScriptFormatter` class and call the `Format()` method.

 ```cs
 JavaScriptFormatter formatter = new JavaScriptFormatter();